laozhou-in-germany/Chens_LMS_Public/docs/docs/ref1_create_new_notes.md

 ## Use shortcut `Ctrl + Q`

-*Use case: Add a note for a certain note type quickly, and automatically insert the link*
+*Use case: Add a note for a certain note type quickly, and insert the link at the same time*

-- press the shortcut `Ctrl + Q` and select the desired note type
+- press the shortcut `Ctrl + Q` and select the note type
   ![image-20220814142129416](images/image-20220814142129416.png)
   ![image-20220814142156057](images/image-20220814142156057.png)
 - Input the note title